BE STRONG IN THE LORD

 Likewise, the spiritual strength, faith, hope, confidence and courage in God’s Word is not available to you until you take time to read, hear, study, confess, memorize, mediate in and internalize God’s Word.

-Beloved, your spiritual strength, boldness or courage is dependent upon God’s Word in your heart, not in your head.
+Beloved, your spiritual strength, boldness or courage is dependent upon God’s Word in your heart and mind.

 Mere mental knowledge of God’s Word does not impart strength, boldness and confidence into your heart; only spiritual or revelation knowledge of God’s Word does.
 This is why the devil will go any length to hinder or distract you from receiving revelation knowledge of the truths of God’s Word.